Elder Secrets of Glorantha: Contents

-Elder Secrets of Glorantha is a supplement in which the City of Wonders and the Plateau of statues, and information on Dragonkind are among the material covered.
+Elder Secrets of Glorantha is a supplement which details the lore of Glorantha regarding topics such as the City of Wonders and the Plateau of statues, and information on Dragonkind and more.

 Publication history

 Elder Secrets of Glorantha was written by Greg Stafford and Sandy Petersen, with a cover by Nick Smith and illustrations by Dave Dobyski, and was published by The Avalon Hill Game Co. in 1990 as a boxed set containing a 124-page book, a 52-page book, and a large color map.

-Shannon Appelcline commented that once Avalon Hill and Chaosium realized they made a mistake in dropping Glorantha from RuneQuest, "The Fantasy Earth supplements came to an abrupt halt and Glorantha material started appearing - much of it updating second edition releases, but some of it including totally new material, including the well-received Glorantha (1988) and Elder Secrets (1989)."
+Shannon Appelcline commented that once Avalon Hill and Chaosium learned that removing Glorantha from RuneQuest was a bad idea, "The Fantasy Earth supplements came to an abrupt halt and Glorantha material started appearing - much of it updating second edition releases, but some of it including totally new material, including the well-received Glorantha (1988) and Elder Secrets (1989)."
 Appelcline further described this relationship between the two companies: "Though Chaosium initially set new RuneQuest material in "Fantasy Earth," they quickly moved back to Glorantha, publishing classics like Gods of Glorantha (1985), Glorantha (1988), and Elder Secrets of Glorantha (1989).
 Unfortunately, the relationship between the two companies frayed entirely in 1989.
 Chaosium ceased working with Avalon Hill and as a result Gloranthan publications ended the next year."